 One contestant named Terry Kniess managed to outsmart The Price is Right.
-Terry and his wife Linda figured out a strategy that won them big prizes and caused the show to change their whole show system.
+Terry and his wife Linda figured out a strategy that won them some big prizes and caused the show to change their whole show system.
 So, how did they do it?

 After their beloved dog died, they needed a new project to keep them busy.
 Terry worked as a weatherman in Las Vegas and learned to recognize patterns to predict the weather.
 He also worked at a casino helping catch card counters.
 His wife is a mathematician.
 After friends told them how fun it was being on the show, they decided to make it their goal.